Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Accelerating Experimental Design via Machine Learning

 \section{Accelerating Experimental Design via Machine Learning}

 We propose an ML approach for accelerating the quantification of the objective system uncertainty.
 As we discussed in the previous section, in real-world applications that typically involve the control consisting of highly non-linear sequential operations, the effective computational complexity is critically dependent on the computational complexity of the control rather than the number of samples.
 The proposed approach learns a surrogate model for (part of) the operations of the control for estimation of the control cost for a system, thereby reducing the effective computational complexity that cannot be further reduced by parallelism.
+Recently, there has been an increasing number of studies investigating the application of deep learning (DL) methods to scientific computation, including approximating and solving differential equations (DEs) (\textit{e.g.}, see~\cite{L712178, Han8505, RAISSI2019686} and references therein).
+However, it is worth noting that the primary focus of our current study does not lie in solving ODE systems via deep network models but in the accelerated design of optimal experiments based on the objective-based UQ via the concept of MOCU.
+Rather than aiming at a fast solution of DEs, our goal is to efficiently design experiments that can most effectively reduce model uncertainty, thereby optimally enhancing the control performance of uncertain Kuramoto oscillator models.

-As discussed in Section~\ref{samplingBasedMOCU}, estimating the MOCU of the uncertain Kuramoto model based on the sampling approach involves a binary search for each sample ${\mathbf{a}_i}$, where at each iteration solving the corresponding ODEs and determining if the system under control is synchronized or not.
+As discussed in Sec.~\ref{samplingBasedMOCU}, estimating the MOCU of the uncertain Kuramoto model based on the sampling approach involves a binary search for each sample ${\mathbf{a}_i}$, where at each iteration solving the corresponding ODEs and determining if the system under control is synchronized or not.
 From a broad perspective, at each iteration, these operations, the gray box in Fig.~\ref{fig1}, are nothing but a binary classification problem.
 Hence, if we collect enough samples to build an accurate classifier, we replace such a process with the binary classifier, which is computationally efficient.
-In this study, we considered a fully-connected neural network (fcNN) with only one hidden layer, possibly the simplest ML structure that we can think of.
+In this study, we considered a fully connected neural network (fcNN) with only one hidden layer, possibly the simplest ML structure that we can think of.